Mongolia, the second largest land-locked country in the world, covers 1,564,166 square kilometers (603,909 square miles) of East Asia.

-Commonly nick-named the "Land of Blue Sky," Mongolia enjoys over 250 sunny days per year.The junction of Sibern taiga, Central Asian steppes, and the Gobi Desert, Mongolia has a unique combination of landscapes, wildlife, and ecosystems.
+Commonly nick-named the "Land of Blue Sky," Mongolia enjoys over 250 sunny days per year.The junction of the Siberian taiga, the Central Asian steppes, and the Gobi Desert, Mongolia has a unique combination of landscapes, wildlife, and ecosystems.

-High Mountain (Alpine) - These regions consist of three main mountain ranges: Altai, Khangai, and Khentii.
-Located high above the tree line, these areas include frozen tundras, alpine meadows, high swamplands, and boulder fields.
-The climate?
+High Mountain - This area is made up of three main mountain ranges: Altai, Khangai, and Khentii.
+High above the tree line, frozen tundras, alpine meadows, and boulder fields litter the mountainside.
+Climate?
 Extremely cold.
-This causes a short growing season.
-Khuiten, the tallest peak in the country reaches 14,350 ft (4,374 m).
-Though they stretch magnificently high, these mountain ranges make up only five percent of Mongolia.
+Khuiten, the tallest peak in the country reaches 4,374 meters (14,350 ft).
+Though they stretch magnificently high, these mountains make up only five percent of Mongolia.

-Taiga - Only found in Northern Mongolia, these regions cover five percent of Mongolia.
-The taiga receives more precipitation (12 to 16 inches annually) and lower temperatures than most of Mongolia.
-This allows for the plant growing period to be shorter.
+Taiga - Only found in Northern Mongolia, winterized forests covers a little over five percent of Mongolia.
+Because it receives more precipitation (300 to 400 millimeters annually) and lower temperatures than most of Mongolia, plants and wildlife flourish.

-Steppe - These regions cover Eastern Mongolia almost entirely, and extend west just south of Khangai and Khan Khukhii Mountains all the way to the the Great Lakes Depression.
+Steppe - Eastern Mongolia is almost entirely covered in steppe.
+It extends west just south of the Khangai and Khan Khukhii Mountains all the way to the Great Lakes Depression.
 In the central and western areas of the country, the steppe provides many of the nation's most important grazing lands for domestic livestock.
 And the best landscape scenes for the countryside's tourists.

-Desert Steppe - Occuping more than 20 percent of Mongolia, these regions extend across the country between the desert and steppe.
-This zone includes the Great Lakes Depression and the area between the Khangai and Altai mountain ranges.
-The Eastern Gobi area is also included.
-The zone is characteristed by low-lying areas, salt pans, and small ponds.
-The climate is dry with frequent droughts and an annual precipitation of 4-5 inches (100-125 mm.).
-Strong winds and dust storms keep a lot from thriving in these areas.
+Desert Steppe - More than 20 percent of Mongolia, this area extends across the country between the desert and steppe.
+It surrounds the Great Lakes Depression, the Khangai and Altai mountain ranges, and the east side of the Gobi.
+Desert steppe is characterized by low-lying areas, salt pans, and small ponds.
+Strong winds, dry climate, and frequent droughts keep a lot from thriving in these areas.

-Desert - Mainly comprised of the Gobi Desert, these regions cover Southern Mongolia and Northeastern China.
+Desert - The Gobi Desert covers Southern Mongolia and Northeastern China.
 Though rugged and beautiful, the expanses of the Gobi Desert are inhospitable.
-Vegetation is sparse, and formations vary from majestic mountain massifs to pavement-like plateus to dreamy sand dunes.
-As you would expect in a desert, the climate is extreme.
-Precipitation may fall only once every two to three years, and temperatures climb as high as 104°F (40° C) in summer, and fall as low as -40° F (-40° C) in winter.
+Vegetation is sparse, and formations vary from majestic mountain massifs to pavement-like plateus and dreamy sand dunes.
+As you might expect, the climate is extreme.
+Precipitation falls only once every few years, and temperatures range from 40°C (104°F) to -40°C (-40°F).